 The Corniche is Abu Dhabi’s signature waterfront boardwalk.
 It’s fun to walk along, looking at the city’s amazing skyline and famous landmarks.
 You’ll pass the Emirates Palace, the Manarat Al Saadiyat (arts and culture hub) and several other notable architectural wonders.

 If you want to shop for carpets, perfumes, spices or gold, head out to the Iranian Souq.
 This is a traditional Arab-style market which offers amazing value for money.
-You can bargain here, and keep an eye out for cheats.
+You can bargain here, but keep an eye out for cheats.
 The souq is a collection of stalls, hot and humid and filled with the smell of glorious spices.

-Qasr Al-Husn Palace and Fort
+Qasr Al-Hosn Palace and Fort

 Desert Safari in Abu Dhabi